January 26, 2022

 Indeed, influencers come in handy when you promote your brand with a small starting audience on social media.
 They help get the word about your business out there, which then increases conversion rates and enhances brand recognition.

-And a successful partnership between your business and a growing micro-influencer can benefit your brand by putting it on the map for these audiences.
+A successful partnership between your business and a growing micro-influencer can benefit your brand by putting it on the map for these audiences.

 Think of Sarah Tripp, for example.
 This lifestyle YouTube micro-influencer has a close-knit community of 10k subscribers.
 Sarah focuses on discussing her life experiences and relationships – it forms the core of her intimate and cozy lifestyle blog.

-It is a great integration, especially considering her target audience who will likely be interested in buying the same items their favorite YouTuber possesses from the shop she vouches for.
+It is a great integration, especially considering her target audience, who will likely be interested in buying the same items their favorite YouTuber possesses from the shop she vouches for.

 You can pursue two ways to find your perfect YouTube micro-influencer.